 Bit 3: This bit is the Framing Error (FE) indicator.
 Bit 3 indicates that the received character did not have a valid Stop Bit.
 Bit 3 is set to a logic 1 whenever the Stop Bit following the last data bit or parity bit is detected as a zero bit (Spacing Level).
-Bit 3 is reset to logic 0 whenever the CPU reads the contents of the Line Status Register.
-When in FIFO Mode, an FE is associated with a particular character in the FIFO, and revealed to the CPU when the associated character is in the top of the FIFO.
+When in FIFO Mode an FE is associated with a particular character in the FIFO, and revealed to the CPU when the associated character is in the top of the FIFO.

 Bit 4: This bit is the Break Interrupt (BI) indicator.
 Bit 4 is set to a logic 1 whenever the received data input is held in the Spacing (Logic 0) state for longer than a full word transmission time (that is, the total time of Start Bit + data bits + Parity + Stop Bits).
-Bit 4 is reset to logic 0 whenever the CPU reads the contents of the Line Status Register.
-Restarting after a break is received requires the SIN pin be high for at least one-half (1/2) bit time.

-When in FIFO Mode, BI is associated to the particular character in the FIFO, and this bit is set when the associated character is in the top of the FIFO.
+When in FIFO Mode BI is associated to the particular character in the FIFO, and this bit is set when the associated character is in the top of the FIFO.

 Bits 1 through 4 are the error conditions that produce a Receiver Line Status interrupt whenever any of the corresponding conditions are detected and Receiver Line Status interrupt is enabled.
-All bits except bit 7 of the Status Register can be set or reset by writing to the register.

 Bit 5: This bit is the Transmitter Holding Register Empty (THRE) indicator.
 Bit 5 indicates that the ACE is ready to accept a new character for transmission.
-This bit also causes the ACE to issue an interrupt to the CPU when the Transmit Holding Register Empty Interrupt enable is set high.
+In addition, this bit causes the ACE to issue an interrupt to the CPU when the Transmit Holding Register Empty Interrupt enable is set high.
 The THRE bit is set to a logic 1 when a character is transferred from the Transmitter Holding Register into the Transmitter Shift Register.
 The bit is reset to logic 0 concurrently with the loading of the Transmitter Holding Register by the CPU.